Last Updated on April 12, 2023 by Andrew Pirie

 Zion Corrales-Nelson followed up her Philippine Indoor Record with another sub-24 indoor 200 clockings.
 23.99 at the Arkansas Qualifying at Fayetville Nelson placed 4th in her race.

 ZionCN sets new national Indoor Record in 200m

-Zion Corrales-Nelson clocked 23.97, at the Don Kirby Elite on February 13.
+Zion Corrales-Nelson clocked 23.97 at the Don Kirby Elite on February 13.
 To erase the National Indoor record of another Fil-Heritage athlete Princess Joy Griffey.
-Griffey who previously held the National Junior 100m record now no longer has any standing records.
-Griffey’s previous record in the 200m indoors was 24.33 set in 2009.
+Griffey, who previously held the National Junior 100m record, no longer has any standing records.
+Griffey’s previous record in the 200m indoors was 24.33, set in 2009.

-In addition, Zion has previously held national records in the 200 and 400 in both the senior and junior categories.
-Before they were broken by Kristina Knott and Kayla Richardson respectively.
+Besides, Zion had previously held national records in the 200 and 400 senior, and junior categories before Kristina Knott and Kayla Richardson broke them, respectively.

-Above all Zion now heads the SEA Ranking list for 2020 so far.
-Although Kristina Knott had erased her 200m record at the SEA Games she is yet to compete for 2020.
+Above all, Zion now heads the SEA Ranking list for 2020 so far.
+Although Kristina Knott had erased her 200m record at the SEA Games, she is yet to compete in 2020.
 Zion time outdoors converts to about 23.5.
 She needs to clock 22.80 for 200m by June 26 to qualify for the 2020 Tokyo Olympics.